xd-Abi/fifa-redone/README.md

 ```
 cd ../frontend
-npm install
+yarn install
 ```

 Open the `backend` folder with an Java IDE such as IntelliJ, and then install the necessary maven packages.
+Start the backend using your IDE

 To start the frontend development server, run:

 ```
-npm start
+yarn run dev
 ```

-You can now make changes and see them reflected in the development server.